1004 psij02

 480-Megawatt Solar Power Project

-Photovolt Development Partners GmbH (hereafter “PVDP”) began planning the project in April 2013 with the aim of helping to contribute to environmental protection and economic revitalization on the remote island.
+Photovolt Development Partners GmbH (hereafter “PVDP”) began planning the solar power project in April 2013 with the aim of helping to contribute to environmental protection and economic revitalization on the remote island.
 It has been agreed that the feed-in tariff (FIT) rights would be transferred from PVDP to the newly established special purpose company named “Ukujima Future Holdings G.K.,” and it will restart as a new project.
 Approximately 200 billion yen (approx. USD1.80 billion*1) in investment is planned for the project, with a goal of starting construction in FY2019 (fiscal year ending March 2019).
 The project plans to utilize approximately 1,650,000 Kyocera high-output multicrystalline silicon solar modules to create a 480MW system that would generate an estimated 515,000MWh per year.
 By constructing a 64-kilometer undersea cable between Ukujima and the island of Kyushu, all power produced from the project will be sold to the local utility company, Kyushu Electric Power Co., Inc., based on the national FIT program for renewable .

-Under the plan, a land management company would lease agricultural land or deserted arable land on the island from respective owners to then be subleased to a special purpose company named “Ukujima Future G.K.” — a subsidiary of the Ukujima Future Holdings G.K., to construct and operate the systems.
+Under the plan, a land management company would lease agricultural land or deserted arable land on the island from respective owners to then be subleased to a special purpose company named “Ukujima Future G.K.” — a subsidiary of the Ukujima Future Holdings G.K., to construct and operate the solar power systems.
 In this project, some of the solar systems would be constructed on stilts, allowing the land to be concurrently utilized for both power generation and agriculture.

 Inline image 1